What is a library database?

 Below is a list of some of the licensed video databases available at Loyola.
 The subject content spans a diverse range of topics, from history to performing and fine arts.

-For a complete list check out the Online Video Resources Subject Guide!
+For a complete list check out the Online Video Resources Library Guide!

 Company Profiles/Financial Information